bnusss/2023-Big-Data-Driven-Artificial-Intelligence/README.md

 # 2023-Big-Data-Driven-Artificial-Intelligence
 This is the source code and materials for *Big Data Driven Artificial Intelligence* course in BNU, 2023 Spring.
+This course comprehensively introduces the latest developments in *Big Data Driven Artificial Intelligence*, including but not limited to neural networks, deep learning, reinforcement learning, causal inference, generative models, language models, and AI for scientific discovery.

 ## Outline